Azure/azure-powershell/src/RedisEnterpriseCache/docs/Invoke-AzRedisEnterpriseCacheForceDatabaseUnlink.md

   - `[PrivateEndpointConnectionName <String>]`: The name of the private endpoint connection associated with the Azure resource
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.

+`PARAMETER <IForceUnlinkParameters>`: Parameters for a Redis Enterprise Active Geo Replication Force Unlink operation.
+  - `Id <String[]>`: The resource IDs of the database resources to be unlinked.

 ## RELATED LINKS